leonidpur/thriftvsgrpc/README.md

 _Standard deviation (SD)_ is a deviation of "Client-side performance" measurements.
 It should give me an idea about how predictable(or consistent) the delay is.

 _Server-side performance (SSP)_ in bits per second.
-In multiclient environment, overall time is measured from appearence if the first client call to the completion of the last client's call.
+In multiclient environment, overall time is measured from appearence of the first client call to the completion of the last client's call.
 It's a kind of measurement of possible contention.

 I used 2 benchmarks.
 500 calls of:
 Client gets from server 100 Kbype of “binary” (method A)